Silicene and Germanene as prospective playgrounds for Room Temperature Superconductivity: Spin Liquid State in Silicene ?

 \section{Spin Liquid State in Silicene ?}

 Let us first discuss nature of the hypothesized Mott insulating state of neutral silicene.
 From ARPES experiment \cite{slcnZrB2} we estimate a Mott Hubbard gap of $\sim$ 0.6 eV.
 In transition metal oxide and organic Mott insulators, Mott gap is often comparable to band widths.
-As the inferred Mott gap, 0,6 eV is only a tenth of the total $\pi-\pi^*$ band width $\sim$ 6 eV we call silicene as a \textit{a narrow gap Mott insulator}.
+As the inferred Mott gap, 0,6 eV is only a tenth of the total $\pi-\pi^*$ band width $\sim$ 6 eV silicene is \textit{a Mott insulator with a small charge gap}.

 In a Mott insulator low energy degree of freedom are spins and spin-spin interaction arise from super (kinetic) exchange processes.
 One can estimate J, using the standard expression, J $ \approx \frac{4t^2}{U^2}$.
 The values, t $\sim$ 1.14 eV and an effective U $\sim$ 5 eV, discussed earlier for silicene, gives us a J $\approx$ 1 eV.
 As J is comparable to the Mott Hubbard gap of 0.6 eV, a strong virtual charge density and charge current fluctuations will renormalize J to lower values.
 Further, higher order cyclic exchanges will be also present.